 What is the price of tattoo removal at your Surrey skincare clinic?

 Thanks to the efficiency of picosecond technology, we’re able to offer an amazing price for tattoo removal in Vancouver.
 This is because we can do the job in fewer treatments.

 Each person’s tattoo removal cost will depend on the variables of their tattoo.
 That can include the size of the tattoo, the depth of ink in the skin, the age of the tattoo, the skin tone of the person with the tattoo to be removed, and so on.

 The best way to find out what laser tattoo removal will cost at our Surrey skincare clinic is to come in for a consultation, so we can take a look.
+We’ll be able to give you a better estimate at that point.
 We encourage you to book now!